 Supplies such as Blood Pressure cuffs and Health Assessment Kits are available for check out, for practice at home, through the HSRC coordinators, or student assistants.
-Students may check out these items for 48 hours, if accommodations are needed for a longer period, please discuss this with the HSRC staff.
+Students may check out these items for 48 hours.
+If accommodations are needed for a longer period, the student should discuss this with the HSRC staff.
 When returning the equipment, students will need to follow the return of borrowed equipment procedure.

-• Please return item to an HSRC staff member.
+• Items are to be returned to an HSRC staff member.